Speaker

 Pipeline Patterns and Antipatterns - Things your Pipeline Should (Not) Do

-Automated pipelines has become an integral part of our daily workflow.
-With the increasing importance that the pipeline has, the demands placed on it rise proportionally.
+Automated pipelines have become an integral part of our daily workflow.
+As the pipelines become increasingly important, the demands placed on them rise proportionally.

-As with a lot of things in life, a great pipeline operates seamlessly in the background, wile a poorly designed one becomes a constant source of irritation.
+As with many things, a great pipeline operates seamlessly in the background, while a poorly designed one becomes a constant irritation.

-In this talk I will bring up a few antipatterns that I have encountered during my work as a consultant, explain why I consider them such and what you should do instead.
+In this talk, I will try to answer these questions and more by bringing up a few antipatterns I have encountered during my work as a consultant, explaining why I consider them such and what you should do instead.

 DevOpsHeroes 2023 Sessionize Event